niyazkadirov/dadata/README.md

   regionFiasId - area FIAS code in the region
   ```

-  if a non-existent parameter is entered, then all parameters for this region will be returned in the form of JSON
+  if the second parameter is not entered, then all parameters in JSON format for this location will be returned